krabberod/bios3010-unix-linux/README.md

 Saga like most [supercomputers runs some version of linux](https://en.wikipedia.org/wiki/Supercomputer_operating_systems).
 In order to access and do stuff on Saga you need to learn some basic linux (and unix-style) commands.

 ### Linux vs. Unix
 Short version: UNIX has been called the mother of all operating systems (OS).
-The origin dates back to the mid 1960's when it was developed by people at MIT, Bell Labs and General Electrics.
-Linux is an open-source UNIX clone written by Linus Torvalds (first released in 1991) and kernel of the MacOS i a unix-like framework.
+The origin dates back to the mid 1960's when it was developed by people at MIT, Bell Labs and General Electrics to control some of their early computer frames.
+Linux is an open-source UNIX clone written by Linus Torvalds (first released in 1991), and teh kernel of the MacOS is build on a unix-like framework.
 So when we use unix in this course it largely means the unix-style of running programs.
+Common is the idea that the code should be simple, short, clear, modular, and extensible.
+It means that the programs
+- should do one thing and do it well.
+- work together.
+- should handle text streams, because that is a universal interface.
 If you want to dig deeper into the differences between unix/linux and MacOS you can for instance watch [Gary Explains Unix vs Linux](https://youtu.be/jowCUo_UGts) on Youtube.

 ##Software:
+In order to get started you will need a shell

 ### Mac and Linux
-Since Mac and Linux users already have a terminal with access to unix/linux style commands (in particular _ssh_) you don't have to do any installation of programs for accessing saga.
+Since Mac and Linux users already have a terminal with access to unix/linux style commands you don't have to do any extra installation of programs for accessing saga.

 ### Windows
 To get a terminal with a functionality resembling that of a Linux machine on Windows you will have to install [Git for Windows](https://gitforwindows.org/), or something similar (Cygwin, Console, ConEmu).

+### Exercises
+1) Logging on to Saga
+2) Folder structure